Textkernel

 (k) Any URL referenced herein for an Online Policy may point or redirect to another URL which contains that content.

 (l) Additional terms and conditions.
-If you have a signed agreement with Textkernel that references this online Terms of Service, you may be subject to additional terms and conditions.
-In such case, such additional terms and conditions will be available under the “Additional Terms and Conditions for Use of the Online Service” area of the Textkernel customer portal (accessible using your portal sign-in credentials and clicking the “Additional Terms” sidebar menu option at https://cloud.textkernel.com/tx/console/AdditionalTerms).
-Such additional terms and conditions shall be in addition to these online Terms of Service; in case of conflict, the additional terms and conditions shall control, except that in all cases both these Terms of Service and the additional terms and conditions are subject to change using the process described in 13(c) above.
+If You have a signed agreement with Textkernel that references these online Terms of Service, You may be subject to additional terms and conditions.
+In such case, such additional terms and conditions will be available under the “Additional Terms and Conditions for Use of the Online Service” area of the Textkernel customer portal (accessible using Your portal sign-in credentials and clicking the “Additional Terms” sidebar menu option at https://cloud.textkernel.com/tx/console/AdditionalTerms).
+Such additional terms and conditions shall be in addition to these online Terms of Service; in case of conflict, the additional terms and conditions shall control, except that in all cases both these Terms of Service and the additional terms and conditions are subject to change using the process described in Section 15(c) above.

-Provider will not be bound by, and specifically objects to, any term, condition or other provision that is different from or in addition to the provisions of this Agreement (whether or not it would materially alter this Agreement) including for example, any term, condition or other provision (a) submitted by Recipient in any order, receipt, acceptance, confirmation, correspondence or other document, related to any online registration, response to any Request for Bid, Request for Proposal, Request for Information, or other questionnaire, or (b) related to any invoicing process, vendor registration process, vendor approval process, scope of work, purchase order, or any other document that Recipient submits to Provider, reference, or require Provider to complete.
+Provider will not be bound by, and specifically objects to, any term, condition or other provision that is different from or in addition to the provisions of this Agreement (whether or not it would materially alter this Agreement) including for example, any term, condition or other provision (a) submitted by Recipient in any order, receipt, acceptance, confirmation, correspondence or other document, related to any online registration, response to any Request for Bid, Request for Proposal, Request for Information, or other questionnaire, or (b) related to any invoicing process, vendor registration process, vendor approval process, scope of work, purchase order, or any other document that Recipient submits to, references to, or requires Provider to complete.